Arthuino/stymphale_project/README.md

 The purpose of this project is to test several algorithms, strategies and tools in the idea of creating a swarm of drones.

+The project also have a self-training goal.

 ## Vox_drone

 The purpose of the vox_drone module is to test the posibilities of using voxels instead of point cloud to represent the environment.
 The voxels indeed allow to use Fast Fourrier Transform and apply a low pass filter on the environment.
 Thanks to that, we can optains a representation of the environement with a very small memory footprint.
 That means we could possibly make the exange of the map between the drones faster or with a lower latency/communication frequency.

+### Evolutions

+The future perspectives of this module are :

+- Using a real map instead of a randomly generated one.
+- test the computation time of the FFT and the compression.
+- test of doing the compression and decompression faster, per exemple with AI.
+- quantitatives test the impact of the compression on the quality of the map (Error rate, precision, etc.)
+- precommit, hooks, documentation and refacto in the idea of making this module usable by other modules.

 ### Setup